engamo/404-not-found-challenge/README.md

 - GitHub [@engamo](https://github.com/engamo)

 # 404-not-found-page
-I was able to use HTML and CSS including Flexbox and Media Querries for responsive screen sizes.
+I was able to use HTML and CSS including Flexbox and Media Queries, for responsive screen sizes.